multimeric/koa-pg-session/readme.md

 If a table with this name already exists, it will be connected to, and the module will assume that these three columns exist in the table, and will fail if they do not.
 However you can create a table with additional columns without issue.

-You can also change the name of the table as explained in the [constructor](#constructor) section, meaning that the module will either create a table with a different name/schema, or it will use an already existing table with this name/schema.
+You can also change the name of the table as explained in the [constructor options](#options) section, meaning that the module will either create a table with a different name/schema, or it will use an already existing table with this name/schema.

 ## API

 ### Constructor

-The koa-pg-session module returns a constructor function that takes two parameters, `connection`, and `options`:
+The koa-pg-session module returns a constructor function that takes two parameters, `connection` and `options`:

 ```javascript
 var PgStore = require('koa-pg-session');